 Typically, these forms of proof are enough to qualify someone for compensation through an asbestos trust fund.
 However, some trusts have additional criteria.
 For example, some ask for the date of asbestos exposure, the workplace where the exposure occurred and information about the product that led to asbestos exposure.
 An attorney can help you understand the requirements for the specific trust you seek to use and gather the documentation and evidence to prove your eligibility.

-These cases require assistance from a New York asbestos attorney because the process can become complicated.
+These cases require assistance from a New York asbestos attorney because the process of filing claims can become complicated.
 Your attorney will work to ensure all of the proper documentation is gathered.
 Your attorney will gather your medical and employment records and fill out all documentation required by the mesothelioma trust.
 Then, your lawyer will help you complete the multi-step process:

 Each trust has a different process, and they each set their own timeline in which cases must be filed.
 The trust fund process is very different from a personal injury or wrongful death lawsuit filed for an asbestos-related illness in New York.
 With a lawsuit, you or your lawyer will present your case before a judge or jury for the courts to decide if the defendant is at fault for your condition.
 If so, you will be awarded a judgment that the defendant must pay.